 We held each other for a second, and then I told him it was okay, and that I would try to find them.
 I went to the office and Mr. Garret was sitting behind the desk.
-I asked him if he had confiscated any CDs and he said “No'.
-I wasn't sure if he was being honest, but I had decided later that evening at bed check, I'd investigate.
+I asked him if he had confiscated any CDs and he said “No".
+I wasn't sure if he was being honest, but I decided I'd investigate that evening, at bed check.

 I felt horrible for snapping on my brother like that, and when I look back on that moment I still feel awful about it.
 They were just CDs, but music was so important to me...an anchor of sorts for my sanity, and I had no way of replacing them.